-Idit has exhibited and presented work in galleries based on documenting her seven walks through Jerusalem and an adaptation of a Monopoly game that she calls Hegemonopoly (in which you can win power to control the movement of others).
-Believing that playfully limiting a walk often generates creativity and unexpected encounters, she has worked with fellow artist Helen Stratford as “Play the City now or Never” to develop an app which will disrupt people’s movements through the city to reclaim some of its spaces through play.
-Concurrently, she is completing a PhD titled Art of Play in Zones of Conflict focusing on the case of Israel Palestine.
+Idit has exhibited and presented work in galleries based on documenting her seven walks through Jerusalem along with other artworks that link play and interminable conflict.
+Believing that playfully limiting a walk often generates creativity and unexpected encounters, she often works with fellow artist Helen Stratford as Play the City now or Never seeking ways to disrupt people’s movements through the city to reclaim some of its spaces through play.
+Concurrently, she is completing a PhD titled Art of Play in Zones of Conflict – the case of Israel Palestine.

 Andrew Stuck joins her on a walk around Hampstead in London not far from where Idit’s father lived during the Second World War.
 The route they follow was determined a by a throw of a dice.
 10.5MB 22’20”

 Download notes from this interview: Idit_Nathan

 “Since July 2015 (when podcast was recorded) Idit’s walking related book Please Watch U R You Head has been exhibited in numerous exhibitions in UK and Europe.
 Her Walk Anywhere Anytime play die has been the focal point of several walking presentations such as Art, Language Location (2015) in Cambridge, Collisions (2016) – a Performance research festival at Central School of Speech and Drama in London as well as for Walk Exchange (2016) London and New York.
 Idit’s film 7 Walks in 28 Minutes has recently (2017) been screened as part of Metageography: Space – Image – Action exhibition at Pushkin House, London.